Alpine to Three Falls Area

 Hills Drive, fork left on Fort Canyon Road to continue north.
 0.9 miles

-later, turn right just before the Three Falls entry.
-Turn left into
+later, turn right just before the Three Falls gate.
+Quickly turn left into

 Getting there, Alpine Cove - Schoolhouse Springs: Instead of turning left